Chapter 8 Mutations Swiss

 I found back only 12 out of the 14 expected mutations (86%) (Tab.
 8.2 and Fig. 8.2).

-is detecting putative mutations in the normal sample !
+Beware, Strelka2 is detecting putative mutations in the normal sample !

 I looked at different metrics for each (Fig. 8.3):

-is the number of alternate allele count in the normal sample, should be 0, but is equal to 3 and 4 (9% of reads) for two SNVsmutation_altCountT1
+mutation_DPandnormal_DPare the read depth for the two sample, and shows as expected values between half and two times the mean coverage (60X)normal_altCountT1is the number of alternate allele count in the normal sample, should be 0, but is equal to 3 and 4 (9% of reads) for two SNVsmutation_altCountT1is the number of alternate allele count in the mutated sample, should be not too low, and is most the time above 5

 The main conclusion is that the mutations detected by Schmid-Siegert et al. (2017) have not always no reads in the “normal” sample and that they show a wide variation of allelic frequency.